-Data collected from the surveys carried out (Figure 1) showed that the majority of individuals drove their own vehicle to work with a total of 64.1 per cent (25) indicating that they regularly drive to work.
-Another 25.6 per cent (ten) of the respondents indicated that they utilised an informal car share while a further 12.82 per cent (five) took part in a formal car share programme.
-In total, 12.82 per cent (five) of respondents also had some form of professional private driver who drove them to their place of employment.
-No respondent indicated that they would regularly walk to work with 18 per cent (seven) of people saying that they would sometimes or seldom walk to work and 58 per cent (23) indicating that they would never choose this option.
-Of the seven individuals who did indicated that they would sometimes walk to work, it was found that six of these drove to work on the majority of occasions with one availing of an informal car share as their main mode of transport.
-Likewise only 5.1 per cent (two) of respondents indicated that they would regularly cycle to work with 69.2 per cent (27) saying that they would never cycle to work.
+Data collected from the surveys carried out (Fig. 1) showed that the majority of individuals drove their own vehicle to work with a total of 64.1% (25) indicating that they regularly drive to work.
+Another 25.6% (10) of the respondents indicated that they utilised an informal car share while a further 12.82% (5) took part in a formal car share programme.
+In total, 12.82% (5) of respondents also had some form of professional private driver who drove them to their place of employment.
+No respondent indicated that they would regularly walk to work with 18% (7) of people saying that they would sometimes or seldom walk to work, and 58% (23) indicating that they would never choose this option.
+Of the 7 individuals who did indicated that they would sometimes walk to work, it was found that 6 of these drove to work on the majority of occasions with one availing of an informal car share as their main mode of transport.
+Likewise only 5.1% (2) of respondents indicated that they would regularly cycle to work with 69.2% (27) saying that they would never cycle to work.
 Both of these figures for the non-walking and non-cycling may be higher with these methods, as a number of people neglected to answer their preference for all options provided, which may result in even higher levels being achieved in these areas.
 Taxis represented the least used mode of transport, with only three respondents indicating that they would use these less than once per week.